 Freshen Up Your Facade: Tips to Boost Your Curb Appeal for the Holiday Season

-The holiday season is the time when families bundle up, pile into their cars and drive around taking in all the glimmering holiday lights.
-But don’t forget: While onlookers are cruising through your neighborhood, they’re not just marveling at the animatronic reindeer — they’re also sizing up your curb appeal.
-After all, it’s impossible for them to “Ooh!” and “Aah!” at all the shining bulbs without first noticing how your home looks from the outside.
-Not to mention the guests most people entertain throughout the season, all those eyes forming their first impression of the place you call home.
+The holiday season is the time when families bundle up, pile into their cars, and drive around taking in all the glimmering holiday lights.
+But don’t forget: While onlookers are cruising through your neighborhood, they’re not just marveling at the animatronic reindeer.
+They’re also sizing up your curb appeal.
+After all, it’s impossible for them to say “Ooh!” and “Aah!” at all your great outdoor Christmas lights ideas without first noticing how well you maintain the front of your house.
+Many of us entertain guests throughout the season, and it's imperative that you welcome them with the proper presence out front.

-Whether you’re trying to woo prospective buyers or impress your mother-in-law, it’s essential during Christmastime to keep your house looking its best.
+Whether you’re trying to woo prospective buyers or impress the judges in a Christmas decorating contest, it’s essential to keep your house looking its best during the holidays.
 Luckily, with all the decor opportunities that go hand-in-hand with the holiday season, it’s easier than ever to keep the exterior of your home in tip-top shape.
 Here are a few steps for how to decorate outdoors for Christmas on a budget so you will have plenty of money and time leftover for gifts and celebrations.

 No matter how many lights, wreaths, garlands, or other cute Christmas knick-knacks you slap on your house, it won’t disguise a failing facade.
 In fact, overloading your home with eye-catching decorations can actively draw attention to those aspects you’d rather keep hidden if you’re not careful.
 So before you start going full Clark Griswold, you should ensure you have all the fundamentals down pat.